prarthanaagrawal/LearnNowX-Ideathon/README.md

 - Virtual Patient Simulation
 - ChatBot Integration
 - AI Chat Support
-- Template Crafting
-- 2FA Account Protection
+- Breast Cancer Detection tool
+- Predict Cervical Cancer
 - Dedicated Dashboard for Women Health Services
+- Menstrual Cycle Tracker
+- Predict PCOS using AI in a person on the basis of their lifestyle and history

-# Solution :  :key
+# Solution  	:key:
 We aim at solving the limitations of traditional content creation methods by leveraging advanced AI tehniques ensuring that the generated content by the app aligns with the user’s desired style and context.
 Our app has the potential to enhance health education, accessibility to information and overall well-being in an empowering manner.

 ## Product
-1. HealthCare Generative AI Web App + Android App
+1. HealthCare Generative AI Web App
 2. AI Tool Kit For Content Creation
 3. Woemn Health App